Computation of degree-1 persistent homology on larger point-clouds using the Reduced Vietoris-Rips filtration: Extension into higher degree homology

 \end{definition}

-Here $\hat{y_i}$ denotes the omission of $y_i$ from $\langle xy_{0}...\hat{y_i}...y_p\rangle$.
-Note that if $p = 1$ the definition reduces to the definition of a lune for an edge.
-Having defined the lune we define the number of connected components of the lune.
+Here $\hat{y_i}$ denotes the omission of $y_i$ from $\langle xy_{0}...\hat{y_i}...y_q\rangle$.
+Note that if $q = 1$ the definition reduces to the definition of a lune for an edge.
+Having defined the lune for higher dimension simplices we define the number of connected components of a lune for a higher dimension simplex.

 \begin{definition}[Connected components of a lune] Consider a $q$-simplex $\sigma = \langle y_{0}...y_{q} \rangle$.
 Consider a graph with vertices consisting of the points in $\lune (\sigma)$.
-Join two points $p,q \in \lune ( \sigma )$ by an edge if $\langle pq y_{0}...\hat{y}_{i}...\hat{y}_{j}...y_{q} \rangle < \sigma $ for all $0 \leq i < j \leq q$.
+Join two points $p_{1},p_{2} \in \lune ( \sigma )$ by an edge if $\langle p_{1}p_{2} y_{0}...\hat{y}_{i}...\hat{y}_{j}...y_{q} \rangle < \sigma $ for all $0 \leq i < j \leq q$.
 Suppose this graph has $c$ connected components, then we say that $\lune (\sigma)$ has $c$ connected components. \end{definition}

 We will also need a degree-$q$ lune function.